 Happy Birthday to You

 LeClair scored 333 goals and 643 points in 10 seasons with the Flyers before wrapping up his career by playing two seasons for the Pittsburgh Penguins.
-He was the first American-born player to ever have three straight 50-goal seasons.
+He was the first American-born player ever to have three straight 50-goal seasons.
 His 406 goals are the eighth-most all-time among American-born players.
 He was inducted into the United States Hockey Hall of Fame in 2009.
-Leclair will be one of the eight head coaches in the new 3ICE 3-on-3 professional league, debuting this fall.

 Other notable players who were born on July 5 include Chris Gratton (4), Alexander Radulov (34), Cam Talbot (34), Dwight King (32), Danton Heinen (26), and Lucas Carlsson (24).